By Karen D. Friedman | 01.10.20 8:00 AM

 There’s plenty to learn about a short sale because of it’s legal and economic influence on the real estate industry.
 So, let’s first discuss the factors that may lead to a short sale.

-The Economy and Short Sales
+The Economy and a Short Sale

 When we fall into a recession, it causes an overall slowdown in economic growth and job growth.
 Many people can lose their jobs and find it difficult to make their mortgage payments.
 Even a two-income household may struggle to make payments if one person is no longer employed.
 This would now become a financial hardship.